valc30/Thaw-swap-adapt/README.md

 # Thaw-swap-adapt
 We combine metagenomics and metatranscriptomics across a permafrost-to-water continuum to resolve the metaplasmidome.
 We reconstructed a vast, structured, environmentally responsive plasmid reservoir and tracked its host-community.
-This release gathers python and R script associated with the publication "Thaw-swap-adapt, XX", Valentine Cyriaque, Martial Leroy, Anne-Charlotte Vranckx, Ruddy Wattiez, Jérôme Comte.
+This release gathers python and R scripts associated with the publication "Thaw-swap-adapt, XX", Valentine Cyriaque, Martial Leroy, Anne-Charlotte Vranckx, Ruddy Wattiez, Jérôme Comte.

+Python 3.10
+- module_count_prob.py
+Calculate probability to find more or less modules than expected by chance after plasmid node shuffeling  using infomap Usage : \
+python infomap_perm_nodes.py \
+  --input 	infomap_multilayer_full.txt \
+  --n_perm 	1000 \
+  --outdir 	results/ \
+  --infomap 	/path/to/infomap \
+  --seed        3 \
+Input: An Infomap multilayer .txt file in explicit format.
+The file contains a *Vertices section listing node IDs and names, followed by a *Multilayer section listing edges as layer_u node_u layer_v node_v weight.
+Each row encodes one interaction between two node-layer pairs.

 R version 4.5.1
 - modules_sample_taxo_statistics.R \